Interview with Guillaume Desachy and Nicole Krämer

 Data-driven, he is passionate about answering scientific questions and making sure we convey the right message to stakeholders, both internally & externally.

-He feels very fortunate to have had the chance to work with various kinds of OMICs data and leverage the power of biomarkers to strengthen drug development.
+He feels very fortunate to have had the chance to work with various kinds of OMIC data and leverage the power of biomarkers to strengthen drug development.

-He also feels incredibly lucky to have worked in a diverse set of settings, be it in academia (UCSF, U.S.), in a biotech (Enterome, France) or in the pharmaceutical industry (BMS, Servier & AstraZeneca, France & Sweden).
+He also feels incredibly lucky to have worked in a diverse set of settings, be it in academia (UCSF, U.S.), in a biotech (Enterome, France), or the pharmaceutical industry (BMS, Servier & AstraZeneca, France & Sweden).
 He now works as a Statistical Science Director for AstraZeneca in Gothenburg, Sweden.

 Nicole Krämer